Engineering Note

 Technique Benefit Cost

-Rate limiting Protects system stability May reject valid requests
+Rate Limiting Protects system stability during spikes and repeated requests May reject valid users if limits are too strict

 Real-World Impact